When it comes to the job interview, you want to make sure you are dressed to impress.

 Recruiters and hiring managers won't expect you to be in a full suit for an internship interview, but you should still dress professionally and strive for a good impression while still being as comfortable as possible.
 A pencil skirt or slacks with a nice blouse or a nice dress will show you are professional without breaking the bank.

 Startup jobs are often more casual than higher-level positions.
-Dressing for this type of interview is similar to dressing for an internship.
+Dressing for this type of casual interview is similar to dressing for an internship.
 While you want to make an impression, dressing up too much could make everyone uncomfortable and show that you didn't do your research beforehand.

 When interviewing for an entry-level position, take a look at the company culture to determine how dressed up you should be.
 If the culture is business-casual or you can't find the information, dress pants, pencil skirt, and a nice blouse will be fine.
 If the company is business-professional, dress in a suit or dress with a blazer.